null

 If you have any concerns or questions about the duration of use for Muro 128 or your specific treatment plan, it is best to consult with an eye care specialist or healthcare professional.
 They can provide personalized advice and guidance based on your individual needs and condition.

-Is there a substitute for Muro 128 for corneal edema?
+Is there a generic for Muro 128?

 Yes, if you're using Muro 128 for corneal edema, Rugby Sodium Chloride Hypertonicity Ophthalmic Ointment, 5% and Rugby Sodium Chloride Hypertonicity Ophthalmic Solution, 5% are the best substitutes.
 The reason we recommend these two brands are they are manufactured by none other than Bausch & Lomb, the maker of Muro 128 and therefore contain the EXACT same active and inactive ingredients.
-Visit Choosing Wisely: Bausch & Lomb Muro 128 vs. Rugby Sodium Chloride Ophthalmic Ointment for more information.

 What is the generic for Muro 128 Ointment?